Sergio Iacobucci Sergio Iacobucci

 1. Form the right team

-Positioning is a business exercise, not a marketing exercise.
+Positioning is a business-wide exercise, not a marketing exercise.
 If only marketing is in the room, you'll get a document that sales ignores.

 You need, at least, these 5 people: